Dependable Reviews And Insights For The Curious Drinker.

 A few years back, while visiting one of my go to liquor joints, I spotted a curious set of bottles on the top shelf in the bourbon aisle.
 They all said Pappy van Winkle on the labels, some in bags, with age statements of 10, 12, 15, 20 and 23 years old.
-Some were in my price range, some not, but I didn’t know enough about them to snag one.
+Some were in my price range, some not, but I didn’t know enough about them to snag one at the time.
 Four shelves below were a few bottles of something called W.L.
 Weller, and I disregarded those as well (more on the connection later).
-There they sat, visit after visit, consistently on the shelf.
+There they sat, visit after visit, consistently on the shelf gathering dust.
 I never once considered buying them because I am a complete and utter dumbass.
 And then, when no one was looking, it happened….

 I have no remote clue as to what “it” was, but whatever it was, it came out of absolute no-where.
-All of a sudden it seemed that whiskey, especially American whiskey, got white hot.
-Google searches and web trends went up, whiskey articles were written in mainstream publications, reviews of luxury bottles started popping up everywhere and people started to eat it up.
+Seemingly without warning whiskey, especially American whiskey, got white hot.
+Google searches and web trends went up, whiskey articles started flowing out of mainstream publications, reviews of luxury bottles started popping up everywhere and people started to eat it up.
 And boy oh boy, did everyone fall in love with a little ole’ dusty brand known as Pappy Van Winkle.
-People started buying it in droves.
-When they bought it, they started seeing waiting lists, then empty shelves more and more.
+Whiskey fanboys voraciously searched stores far and wide.
+When they bought a bottle it was because their turn came on a waiting list.
+Soon enough, no one could find a bottle.
 If you managed to earn a chance to score a bottle, you didn’t buy one, you bought ALL OF THEM.
-The appetite for this stuff baffled everyone but there they were lining up at the liquor store to buy it when released every fall.
+The appetite for this stuff baffled everyone, including me.

 You see, Weller is produced by same company as Pappy and shares the same mash bill of corn, wheat and malted barley.
 It’s aged in a similar fashion and for a longer than usual period for a bourbon of 12 years.
 Weller 12 has been coined by many as the “Poor Man’s Pappy.”
 I prefer to think of it as Pappy for the rest of us and at a much better price.
 It’s a bourbon of top quality and taste and worth a spot in your cabinet.
 Let’s go to our review…